How to Make Vanilla Extract | Homemade Vanilla Extract Recipe

-- After a couple of months, your vanilla extract should be potent enough to use, but the longer it is aged, the better it gets.
+- After a couple of months, your vanilla bean should be potent enough to use.
+But the longer it is aged, the better it gets.

-- Once your vanilla extract is well-aged, use a small funnel to transfer it into smaller bottles (2-4 oz).
+- Once your flavoring is well-aged, use a small funnel to transfer it into smaller bottles (2-4 oz).

 - This recipe makes a standard intensity vanilla extract, known as single-fold.
 To double the intensity, also known as double-fold, you simply double the number of vanilla beans.

-- After your vanilla extract has aged and you have transferred it to smaller bottles, the beans will be only partially spent, so you don’t have to waste any of them.
+- After your flavourer has aged and you have transferred it to smaller bottles.
+The beans will be only partially spent, so you don’t have to waste any of them.
 You can use them to make vanilla sugar, vanilla powder, or start another round of extract.

 Make Your Own Vanilla Extract at Home

-Grade B Tahitian Vanilla beans are an ideal choice for making homemade vanilla extract that is unmatched in its flavor profile.
+Grade B Tahitian Vanilla beans are an ideal choice for making homemade seasoner that is unmatched in its flavor profile.
 These vanilla beans are soft and pliable, and when chopped, result in a superior vanilla extract.

-Aside from sweetening your own recipes and cocktails, the homemade vanilla extract also makes for a great gift!
+Aside from sweetening your own recipes and cocktails, the homemade seasoner also makes for a great gift!
 Start the process in the summer, and you’ll have a unique, personal gift to give to your friends, family, and coworkers by the holidays.

 Which recipe do you plan to try first after your homemade vanilla extract is ready?